Acoustic black holes: massless scalar field analytic solutions and analogue Hawking radiation: Abstract

 \section{Abstract}

-We obtain the exact solutions of the radial part of the massless Klein-Gordon equation in the spacetime of both three dimensional rotating and four dimensional canonical acoustic black holes, which are given in terms of the confluent Heun functions.
-From these solutions, we obtain the exact scalar waves near the acoustic horizon.
-We discuss the analogue Hawking radiation of massless scalar particles and the features of the spectrum associated with the radiation emitted by these acoustic black holes.
+We obtain the analytic solutions of the radial part of the massless Klein-Gordon equation in the spacetime of both three dimensional rotating and four dimensional canonical acoustic black holes, which are given in terms of the confluent Heun functions.
+From these solutions, we obtain the scalar waves near the acoustic horizon.
+We discuss the analogue Hawking radiation of massless scalar particles and the features of the spectrum associated with the radiation emitted by these acoustic black holes. \keywords{Massless Klein-Gordon equation \and Rotating acoustic black hole \and Canonical acoustic black hole \and Confluent Heun function \and Black body radiation} \PACS{02.30.Gp \and 04.20.Jb \and 04.70.-s \and 04.80.Cc \and 47.35.Rs \and 47.90.+a}